1 / 2

 Description

 Help first graders master biology basics with this straightforward matching activity.
-This What Animals Eat worksheet focuses on identifying common animal diets, ensuring students understand all living things require food to survive.
-Connecting animals to their natural food sources builds a foundation for understanding ecosystems and life cycles visually.
+This animal diets worksheet focuses on identifying common food sources, ensuring students understand that living things require specific nutrients to survive.
+Connecting animals to their natural meals builds a strong foundation for understanding ecosystems and life cycles visually.

 At a Glance